Skip to main content

 Falconry

 This long-standing tradition can be experienced on the lush grounds of Glenlo Abbey Hotel & Estate.
-Come up close and personal with a variety of birds of prey within our 138 acre estate, while guided by one of Ireland's best Master Falconers.
+Come up close and personal with a variety of birds of prey within our 138-acre estate, while guided by one of Ireland's best Master Falconers.
 Our offering includes both one to one private hawk walks, where guests can enjoy time with several different birds of prey, or display shows for larger groups.

 Meet our Master Falconer